 Julia Marin Hellwege, Thomas Mrozla, and Keenan Knutelski.
 “Gendered Perceptions of Procedural (In)Justice in Police Encounters.
 Under Review.

 Gerrish, Ed and Julia Marin Hellwege.
 “Strategic Behavior in State Multi-Member Districts: Does Fielding One Candidate Offer a Notable Advantage?”
-Preparing for submission.
+Under Review.

 Julia Marin Hellwege.
 “When Your State Legislature “Looks” Like You: The Heterogeneous Effects of Collective Descriptive Representation on State Legislative Approval” Preparing for submission.

 Julia Marin Hellwege.
 “Going the Extra Mile: Surrogate Activities of State Legislators”.
 Preparing for submission.

 Mallinson, Daniel, Julia Marin Hellwege, and Eric Loepp, eds.
 Pedagogy Through the Research Process.
 Accepted with Palgrave McMillan

 Emily M. Farris, Andrea Malji, and Julia Marin Hellwege.
 “Suggestions for Male Colleagues in Supporting Junior Women on Campus.”
 PS: Politics & Political Science.
 Accepted.

 Julia Marin Hellwege.
 Forthcoming.
 “Good Reasons to Run: Women and Political Candidacy edited by Shauna L. Shames, Rachel I Bernhard, Mirya R. Holman, and Dawn Langan Teele.
 Philadelphia, Temple University Press.”
 Book Review.
 Perspectives on Politics.